 3 Burris Droptine Riflescope with Ballistic Plex .22 Reticle

 This is one of their most popular rimfire rifle scopes.
-Built around a 1-inch main tube with low-profile extra early adjustable target turrets, an excellent 35mm objective bell, this scope combined everything you need for a rugged and reliable optic on a Ruger 10/22.
+Built around a 1-inch main tube with low-profile easily adjustable target turrets, an excellent 35mm objective lens, this scope combines everything you need for a rugged and reliable optic on a Ruger 10/22.

 By far the best thing about this rifle scope is the BDC reticle.
-Specifically designed to your range out your rimfire rifle, this reticle was specifically designed to predict the bullet drop from a .22lr rifle like a Ruger 10/22 for long-range shooting or hunting.
+Specifically designed for your rimfire rifle, this reticle helps you calculate the bullet drop from a .22lr rifle like a Ruger 10/22 for long-range shooting or hunting.

 4 Bushnell Optics Drop Zone-22 BDC Rimfire Reticle Riflescope

-While this rifle scope is the larger side for a Ruger 10/22, mainly because it was designed for modern sporting rifles chambered a rimfire cartridges, it is a fine job of allowing you to shoot at long distances with the simplicity of a fixed power scope.
+While this rifle scope is on the larger side for a Ruger 10/22, mainly because it was designed for modern sporting rifles rather than rifles chambered for rimfire cartridges, it does a fine job of allowing you to shoot at long distances with the simplicity of a fixed power scope.

-The BDC reticle and quarter them away target turrets are very similar to centerfire rifle scopes.
+The BDC reticle and target turrets are very similar to centerfire rifle scopes.
 If you have any experience with long-range optics, you’ll instantly recognize these features.

 Bushnell puts together an awesome product and this scope is no exception.
 It features fully multicoated optics, a fast focus eyepiece, intelligently designed features borrowed from larger centerfire rifle scopes.